r3kdotio/presentations-docker-security/README.md

 # Not being security conscious make you vulnerable

-Consider the following senario:
+Consider the following scenario:
-> sudo docker run -v /etc/resolv.conf:/etc/resolv.conf  -it alpine:3.7 sh
+> sudo docker run -it alpine:3.7 sh

 Even as a root user in the container, commands like halt and reboot have no effect on the container and container host, but there are several vulnerabilities still.

+senario_haltshutdownrm.apng

 ## Problem:

 A container running as root user can delete privileged files in the container like rm /bin/ls

 ## Solution:

 Applications inside a docker container should run as a non-privileged user and should not be able to delete any critical files

 ## Problem:

 A container with a volume shared with the host may allow a process in the docker container to edit files on the host.

+> cat /etc/resolv.conf
+> sudo docker run -v /etc/resolv.conf:/etc/resolv.conf  -it alpine:3.7 sh
+> vi cat /etc/resolv.conf; # Add I was here text comment
+> exit; # Exit from container
+> cat /etc/resolv.conf

+senario_rootisbadforhostvolumes.apng

 ## Solution:

 Force all volumes shared with the host to be read-only. sudo docker run -v /etc/resolv.conf:/etc/resolv.conf:ro  -it alpine:3.7 sh

+## Problem:

+> docker build -t dockeruser2001  - < Dockerfile.dockeruser2001
+> docker run -v/tmp:/tmp  dockeruser2001
+> ls -l /tmp/createdbydockeruser

+senario_uuid.apng

+## Solution:

+Make sure UID of users in containers don't map to an unintentional user or use [Linux user namespaces](https://docs.docker.com/engine/security/userns-remap/).

 ## Problem:

 A container that does not have any memory limits can crash the host.
 The source of the excessive memory usage can be a DOS attack like https://www.cvedetails.com/cve/CVE-2017-11468/: Docker Registry before 2.6.2 in Docker Distribution does not properly restrict the amount of content accepted from a user, which allows remote attackers to cause a denial of service (memory consumption) via the manifest endpoint.

 Consider the following c program that allocates all the memory available to it.
 Running the program in a docker container with no restrictions will cause the host machine to be unresponsive.